ACT, egta and EBU invite you to celebrate World Television Day!

 Read more »

-We believe in television as a medium which does good, we believe in television as a medium that triggers imagination, arises curiosity, encourages education and gathers millions around common interests.
-Here are 10 good reasons why we should celebrate television today.
+We believe that television is a beneficial medium, serving the common good.
+We believe in television as a medium that triggers imagination, arises curiosity, encourages education and gathers millions around common interests.
+Here are 9 good reasons why we should celebrate television today.

 Read more »

-A message from the egta and ACT Presidents …
+A message from egta’s, ACT’s and EBU’s Presidents …